jcadenar/Software-Engineering-I/README.md

 # Software Engineering I

 This repository contains the main material of the course Software Engineering I of the National University of Colombia.
-The repository is divided in the main files, ´Documentos´, ´Proyecto´, 'Asignaciones' in addition to README.md and .gitignore files.
+The repository is divided in the main files, ´Documentación´, ´Proyecto´, 'Asignaciones' in addition to README.md and .gitignore files.